julienetie/wavefront/CONTRIBUTING.md

 - Standard release: Considered stable and production-ready.

 ### Branches
-All branches should be squashed before being merged-in, but not deleted until the feature is known to be stable.
+Branches are:

+- Rebased to keep up to date
+- Squashed and merged into main when finished

-Release branches are merged but never deleted.
+Release branches are merged if necessary, but never deleted.

+There are 3 types of branches:
 - feat: Feature branch
-- Fix: Fix
+- fix: Bugfix
 - release: Trailing release branch

+Branches should not be deleted until the feature or fix is known to be stable.

 ### Tags
 Release tags follow [semver](https://semver.org/) versioning.